 Employee Spotlight is a new Homewatch CareGivers of Crystal Lakeblog seriesmeant to surface stories of the amazing individuals behind our local caregiving service.
-From office workers and owners to the actual caregivers in the field, each week, you’ll get to hear stories from our team so you can get to know the people who makes us who we are.
+From office workers and owners to caregivers in the field, you’ll get to hear stories from our team so you can get to know the people who makes us who we are.

 Tamera is an owner and the managing director of Homewatch CareGivers (HWCG) of Crystal Lake with her husband Alan.
 Tamera and Alan were looking to invest in a business that made a tangible impact in their community and helped them to put their Christian values of service and care into action.
 I asked Tamera what first attracted her to this type of work, and she said, “As I get older, I realize that doing good for people and helping them in times of crisis is all that really matters” and working at HWCG allows her to do that.
 Working with HWCG has allowed her to use their business to establish relationships within her community and put her efforts toward creating a service that helps families and individuals feel secure and cared for which makes her work at HWCG especially meaningful.

 Elder care is an incredibly fulfilling and meaningful field because your work has direct impact on the lives of many elders and their loved ones, but it is also a fast-paced and often challenging field where burn-out and anxiety are frequent.
 Because of this, I asked Tamera where she gets motivation when things are challenging and she said,